Unsigned0Varchar/Portfolio/README.md

 Welcome to my personal developer portfolio!
 This website showcases my projects, skills, and contact information, built using modern web technologies like **Next.js**, **Tailwind CSS**, and **Framer Motion**.

-> 🚀 Designed to reflect my skills as a web developer and startup founder in the making.
+> 🚀 Designed to reflect my skills as a web developer.

 ---